Lansinoh Moms' Club

 By Liz Bolton, RYT-200, RPYT-85

 Giving birth is one of the most physically demanding acts a person can experience, and more and more research is showing how beneficial it is to train for it.
 Prenatal yoga is designed to help build strength and flexibility for labor and delivery, while also teaching useful breath and focus techniques for the mental challenges.

 Linking your body’s movements with your breath helps you connect more deeply with your changing body and your baby, and it also helps activate your muscles as you move.

 Of course, don’t begin any exercise regimen without consulting your obstetrician.
-But if you’d like to bring some of the advantages of a prenatal yoga class home, try some of these poses on your own.
+But if you’d like to bring some of the advantages of a prenatal yoga class home, try some of these pregnancy yoga poses on your own.

 Set up on all fours, with your knees underneath your hips and your hands underneath your shoulders.
 (If the ground is too hard, place a folded blanket below your knees for cushioning.)

 As you inhale, extend your right leg back behind you, knee straight, and imagine that you are going to drive your heel through the wall behind you.
 At the same time, reach your left hand out in front of you, palm facing you as if you were going to shake someone’s hand.

 Exhale, lower both your hand and your leg and switch sides.
 Inhale and extend the left leg and right arm.
 Exhale to lower and inhale to switch sides.